The guide to buying in NYC

 main

 Are you drawn to sleek, modern architecture and luxurious interiors?
 A new development might just be the perfect fit.
-These are generally modern condominiums, but gut-renovated townhouses are offered too.
+They are a different kind of purchase than an existing home resales, with time frames and considerations which are unique to the category.
+These are generally condominiums, but gut-renovated townhouses are offered too.
 Some are converted from existing buildings, and others are ground-up new construction.
 Even clients who have bought real estate multiple times may find the process of purchasing in a new development to be quite different from their previous experiences.
-Learn more on our New Developments page.
+Learn more below.

 Townhouses are not just private homes—they're a lifestyle choice, often nestled in neighborhoods where strong community ties keep people connected.